Skip to Content

 Mickey’s Royal Friendship Faire

-Mickey’s Royal Friendship Faire takes place several times a day in front of Cinderella Castle and for the best view you’ll want to get there early and aim to get as close as possible or, if crowds are too heavy, you can try for a spot further back where you can still hear everything but you may not be able to see very clearly.
+Mickey’s Royal Friendship Faire takes place several times a day in front of Cinderella Castle and for the best view you’ll want to get there early and aim to get as close as possible or, if crowds are too heavy, you can try for a spot further back where you can still hear everything, but you just may not be able to see as clearly.

-So, if you plan on seeing this show plan accordingly for that.
+So, if you intend to see this show, plan accordingly for that.

 During the holidays